willkg/blog/posts/mozilla/socorro_migration_2018.rst

 immediately--we didn't have to wait for a deploy.
 That made the occasional feature-flipping or A/B testing a lot easier.

+**Logs only existed on instances.**
-Logs were created and existed on the individual nodes.
+Logs were created and existed on the instances.
 There was no log aggregation and no central storage.
 To look at logs, we'd have to log into individual nodes.
 Every time we did a deploy, we'd lose all the logs.
 Thus we could never look very far back in time at logs.

+**Processor cluster didn't auto-scale.**
 The processor nodes were in a fixed autoscaling group and didn't scale automatically.
 Periodically, something in the world would happen and we'd get a larger-than-normal flow of crashes and the processors would be working